raspy135/Qun-mk2/README.md

   	* Mute by track
 * Micro SD card
   * Qun mk2 comes with a micro SD card.
-  * All looper recordings, preset and granular sample is stored to the SD card
+  * All looper recordings, presets, and granular samples are stored to the SD card

 ## CONNECTIONS